 How to Take Nilutamide

-Nilutamide is given as a tablet, taken once a day, preferably at the same time each day.
+Nilutamide is given as a tablet, taken once a day, with or without food, preferably at the same time each day.

 Possible Side Effects of Nilutamide

 There are a number of things you can do to manage the side effects of Nilutamide.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects: